-How can behavioral science be used to improve the assessment of risk and safety?
+How can behavioral science be used to improve decision-making in child welfare?

 Behavioral science offers insights into the hotline, screening, and investigation and assessment decision points in child welfare.